-cias.rit.edu/schools/american-crafts/graduate-woodworking-graduate Richard Tannen, Professor Andy Buck, Professor (585) 475-6114, sac@rit.edu
+cias.rit.edu/schools/american-crafts/graduate-woodworking-graduate Adam Rogers, Professor

+(585) 475-2636, arrsac@rit.edu

-The MFA program in furniture design is structured around the individual student's needs, interests, and background.
+The MFA in furniture design is structured around the individual student's needs, interests, and background.
 As such, the program seeks to strengthen students' techniques, advance their aesthetic and design sensibilities, and hone their personal expression.
 The first year of the program exposes students to a broad range of critical issues related to the conception and production of art, serves to inspire and provoke their critical reflection, and facilitate the development of a preliminary thesis topic.
 In the second year students propose and fully engage in a thesis project, which culminates in a major exhibition in the spring.